Codek001/Palmoria-Group-HR/README.md

 # Palmoria-Group-HR
-The dashboard and the report provide insights and visualizations that will guide the management team in making informed decisions to promote gender equality within the organization.
+The dashboard and the report provide insights and visualizations that will guide the management team.
+This analysis highlights the gender distribution, salary insights, and departmental representation within Palmoria Group, providing a comprehensive overview of workforce dynamics and potential areas for improvement.
 ## Palmoria Group HR Analysis Report

 ## Backstory